williamtroup/Heat.js/RECENT_CHANGES.md

 - Fixed the color range toggles not being responsive in the guide when a lot are used.
 - Fixed the order of the Y Label names in all Bar Chart views (label-0 is at the bottom, label-100 is at the top).
 - Fixed a fault rendering failures to occur when the DOM has already loaded (and bindings have been used).
+- Fixed a fault that would cause the main browser's horizontal scroll position to jump to the left when switching views or years.